How to care for Porcellio hoffmannseggi (The Titan Isopod)

 What to Feed Titan Isopods

 Porcellio hoffmannseggi are reported to prefer decaying wood over leaf litter, but any good isopod setup really needs both (variety is the spice of life, after all).
-You can grab a bag of organic leaf litter here.
+We sell organic leaf litter in various kinds on our store.

 You can still supplement with the usual isopod foods, and they’ll need a regular calcium source to keep that big carapace healthy and strong.
 Some protein goes a long way, too.